 There are yet other miscellaneous expenses the students need to keep in mind, like personal leisure, watching movies, taking part in various activities, etc.

 About CAD 1000-2000 per annum is often spent by international students on miscellaneous expenses and should be considered if the precise living cost in Canada is to be calculated.

 Also Read: MIT Scholarships – All You Need to Know

 Cost of Living in Canada – Health Insurance

 It is necessary for international students to be covered by health insurance in Canada.
 Thus, international students should consider health insurance expenditures as well.
 In provinces like Alberta, Newfoundland and Labrador, British Columbia, Saskatchewan and Manitoba, the province extends health insurance to cover the foreign candidates, whereas, in other provinces like Ontario, Quebec, Nova Scotia, Prince Edward Island, and New Brunswick do not provide this facility.
 In these provinces, the students have to take care of their health insurance at personal expense.
 The cost of health insurance however, may vary from region to region.

-Cost of Living in Canada – Tuition and Why Canada?
+Cost of Living in Canada – Tuition Fees

 The living cost in Canada should be calculated after ascertaining the cost of tuition at the universities in Canada.
 The cost of tuition is lower in Canada as compared to other developed countries.
 A list of the minimum tuition of the top 10 universities in Canada is mentioned below: